 There will be a few courses you cannot use for both states.
 For instance, your required Florida laws and rules courses likely will not count toward your renewal in another state, so just focus on finding a Florida provider for that course.
 Even the NCBTMB only approves something like 1.5 hours of laws and rules for any state.

 Stay in the state’s scope of practice where you are practicing massage.
 If you can legally provide cupping massage in Florida, but can’t legally in another state with your massage license there – don’t provide cupping that when you are in that particular state.

 Ready to Get Your Florida Massage License?

-If you have to take an exam, then visit here to learn more about our MBLEx prep program and practice exams.
+If you find that have to take a massage licensing exam, then visit here to learn more about our MBLEx prep program and practice exams.

-If you are also a cosmetology professional (cosmetologist, esthetician, or nail technician), here are some helpful links.
+If you are also a cosmetology professional (cosmetologist, esthetician, or nail technician) in addition to a massage therapist and plan to get one of those licenses in Florida, here are a few more helpful links.